 Another focus of Austbø’s work has been the music of Skryabin.
 By coincidence, both these composers have combined colours and sounds, and Austbø has made this an important part of his work and studies.
 He realised the first authentic performance of the colour part of Skryabin’s Prométhée in the Netherlands in the 90s, and, more recently, visualisations of the colours in several of Messiaen’s works.

-The latter was the subject of a research project at the Norwegian Academy of Music, Oslo, in 2013.
-Austbø is currently engaged in a new project, The reflective musician, aiming at the unveiling of forces which lead to genuine and personal interpretations of classical and contemporary works.
+The latter was the subject of a research project at the Norwegian Academy of Music, Oslo, in 2013, the results of which have been published recently.
+Austbø has later been engaged in another project, The reflective musician, aiming at the unveiling of forces which lead to genuine and personal interpretations of classical and contemporary works.
 This implies looking with fresh eyes at well-known repertoire, free from the ballast of tradition.
 Austbø has always cherished this attitude and challenged the conformity of the music business, crossing borders well before this became mainstream.
 He has worked with poets, actors, choreographers, artists and jazz musicians and included unusual repertoire in his creative programming.

 Håkon Austbø spent most of his life outside his native Norway.
 Studies brought him to Paris, New York and Munich, before he settled in the Netherlands in 1974.
 In 2005 Austbø returned to Oslo when he is currently residing.
 Here he continues to tour the world with concerts and master classes, while he pursues his recording activities, resulting so far in about 45 CD’s as well as several LP’s, with repertoire ranging from Schumann to Rolf Wallin.
 His next release will be of works by Chopin.